 Attacks directed to OT, critical infrastructure, hospitals and government agencies have also highlighted to the public how real the consequences of a cyberattack can be.
 The attack on Colonial Pipeline created fuel shortages and chaos, while the ransomware that took JBM offline resulted in increased meat prices and panic buying.
 The physical world is so intertwined with the digital realm that cybersecurity has become everyone’s problem.

-So, what better time than Cyber Security month, to check that your organisation has all the fundamentals covered?
+So, what better time than Cyber Security month, to check that your organisation has all the fundamentals covered and ensure a robust security posture?

 There is a right answer to this question, and that’s continuously.
 New vulnerabilities are discovered on a daily basis, and cybercriminals have become incredibly quick at finding exploits and sharing the intelligence on dark web hacking forums.
 You want to be the first to know if there is a vulnerability in your systems, so that it can be patched before it’s exploited.